 The increasing cost of producing fish means that it is important to recover as much valuable flesh as possible, and this has encouraged greater attention to improving the yield of edible portions.
 Many species are filleted to satisfy consumer and market demands.
 Filleting is also important for logistics, economics, the edition of value along the marketing chain, and for the separation for edible parts from inedible ones.
 Filleting can be performed either by machine or by hand [6].

-Parachanna obscura, an edible fish species is the most prevalent African Channidae, and various studies are being conducted on its biology and ecology.
+Parachanna obscura, an edible fish species is the most prevalent African Channidae, and various studies are being conducted on its biology and ecology (e.g. ….).
 It lives in fresh water in quiet and muddy areas.
 It is a medium sized carnivorous fish that has an elongated shape tapered on both ends and is covered in medium circular scales (cycloid).
 The head, resembling a snake, is long and depressed anteriorly, and covered with cycloid scales slightly larger than those scales on the body.
 It is a hardy species that supports stressful conditions.
 This fish species is one of the edible fish species obtained in Nigeria’s fresh waters though not much research work has been done on it, to avail researchers, nutritionists, farmers, and the public with necessary data as a pointer to the significance of this species.
 Processors, nutritionists and consumers have direct interest in the physical and chemical composition of fish, and the general condition of fishes such as body weight, body length and filleting yield indices are important in assessing the actual amount of fish tissue consumed, while the inedible parts are discarded.

 Clarias gariepinus

+gariepinus is an indigenous species to inland waters of Africa.
+It has an average adult length of 1–1.5 m (3 ft 3 in–4 ft 11 in) [7].
+It reaches a maximum length of 1.7 m (5 ft 7 in) TL and can weigh up to 60 kg (130 lb).
+These fish have slender bodies, flat bony heads, notably flatter than in the genus Silurus, and broad, terminal mouths with four pairs of barbels.
+They also have large accessory breathing organs composed of modified gill arches.

 Morphometric characterisation and filleting of Clarias gariepinus and Paranchana obscura as a study provides information on dress percentage of these species, and it would provide information on the relevance of this fish to purchase in order to get maximum benefit from the purchase of fish.
-This study will add information on the fillet percentage and the morphometric characteristics of the selected fish species from Panyam fish farm plateau state, Nigeria.
+The aim of this study is to determine the fillet yield and the morphometric characteristics of the selected fish species from Panyam fish farm plateau state, Nigeria.

-The main aim of this study is to determine the fillet yield of the selected freshwater fish species.
-This allows some flexibility in assessing the actual amount of fish tissue that can be consumed, while the inedible parts discarded.

-The specific objectives of this study are:

-To determine the body characteristics and yield indices of the selected freshwater fish species.

-To determine the fillets percentages obtainable from these fish species.

 2.0 MATERIALS AND METHODS